 there is not someone that they can interview prior to the class.
 Formulating

-some questions they might want to ask should be the minimum preparation done
+some questions to ask should be the minimum preparation done

 prior to the class for this requirement.